IBM/engineering-insights-composite-pattern/README.md

 Similarly, for testcases - clicking on a testcase will display all the mapped requirements.

 We can also get more insights like:
+- Get defects with no testcases
 - Get testcases that have no defects
 - Get all defects of a given severity
 - Get requirements that have no testcases

-- Get defects with no testcases and so on.
+and so on.

-The below image lists all the test cases that have no associated defects.
+The below image lists all the defects that have no associated testcases.

 ![](doc/source/images/moreinsights.png)